Text by Piotr Bockoski

 Choreography within the Blob

 The vicious insistence of Iranian trans music played by Paganland introduced a circular motion to the Dungeons of Polymorphous Pan with profound command, even before the Samaa dervish began to move through the space.
-Obscured by long, black gown and complete Niqab face and head covering, gestures of supple gloves.
+Obscured by a long, black gown and complete Niqab face and head covering, gestures of supple gloves.
 Detailed separation from the immediate environment, contaminated by human sewage, nevertheless became an invasive vehicle to cross the crowd repeatedly and rearrange it yet again.

 Outbursts of whirling, ferocious spinning, abrupt interruptions, plunging in-between people, indent thrusting against the columns, minute hiding behind concrete slaps, slow sliding by the wall or shadowing themselves – all those contrasting modes of Samaa dance were irregularly punctuated by flashes of light stimuli, ill-lit stillness as well as floating video projection, which enshrined the deconstructed dervish.
-Projecting proud gestures against the constrains of cage-like architecture, dissected by dozen human-size polite columns, Samaa performed the 13th ghostly column of the shadow dancer.
+Projecting proud gestures against the constraints of cage-like architecture, dissected by dozen human-size polite columns, Samaa performed the 13th ghostly column of the shadow dancer.

 Entering and exiting trance body figures of dervish whirling, they twisted themselves ornamentally into butoesque contortions, fading with claustrophobic darkness.
 Halfway slow-mo emergence from a mushroom cloud of atomic explosion opening of Zedd’s War is Menstrual Envy led the dervish down the drain of the Dungeons of Polymorphous Pan.
-At once it became clear that ancestral songs of Paganland didn’t call the dead cultures of the Middle East anymore but, following blobology of Reza Negarestani, they sounded like the fungoid ancestors of primordial ooze.
+At once, it became clear that ancestral songs of Paganland didn’t call the dead cultures of the Middle East anymore but following blobology of Reza Negarestani, they sounded like the fungoid ancestors of primordial ooze.
 That glistened as a pulsating halo of a rotating silhouette.